Duality between Ahlfors-Liouville and Khas'minskii properties for nonlinear equations: Ahlfors, Liouville and Khas'minskii properties

 \section{Ahlfors, Liouville and Khas'minskii properties}

-This section is devoted to prove the duality between the Ahlfors, Khas'minskii and weak Khas'minskii properties stated in Definitions \ref{def_ahlfors}, \ref{def_khasmi}, \ref{def_weakkhasmi}.
+This section is devoted to prove the AK-duality between the Ahlfors, Khas'minskii and weak Khas'minskii properties stated in Definitions~\ref{def_ahlfors}, \ref{def_khasmi}, \ref{def_weakkhasmi}.
 We also show their relation with the Liouville property in Definition \ref{def_Liouville}.

 Our first main result concerns subequations $F$ on $X$ which are locally jet-equivalent to a universal one $\mathbb{F}$, for which we require the next conditions: \begin{itemize} \item[$(\HH 1)$] $\quad$ negative constants are strictly $\mathbb{F}$-subharmonics; \item[$(\HH 2)$] $\quad$ there exists an Euclidean ball $\mathbb{B}$ which is $\mathbb{F}$-convex at height $0$; \item[$(\HH 3)$] $\quad$ $F$ has the bounded, strict approximation on $X$; \item[$(\HH 4)$] $\quad$ the function $u \equiv 0$ is $\mathbb{\widetilde{F}}$-subharmonic. \end{itemize}